 Change lead supporting Arts & Sciences, the Graduate School, University Registrar and Libraries

-Danielle has been with the university for over 15 years serving as the director of the First Year Center in Student Affairs and most recently as the assistant dean for student affairs at the Brown School.
-Danielle joined Student Sunrise first as a steering committee member beginning January 2020 before coming over full-time as the change lead in September 2021.
+Danielle Bristow has been with the university for more than 15 years, serving as the director of the First Year Center in Student Affairs and most recently as the assistant dean for student affairs at the Brown School.
+Danielle joined Student Sunrise first as a steering committee member beginning in January 2020 before coming over full time as the change lead in September 2021.

-Fun fact: Guests at Danielle’s house are greeted by Monty, a neighborly ceramic chihuahua whose outfits change monthly to match the seasons.
+Fun fact: Guests at Bristow’s house are greeted by Monty, a neighborly ceramic chihuahua whose outfits change monthly to match the seasons.
 Monty currently sports a festive hat and bow tie.

 Senior change manager supporting the Brown School, Law School and Sam Fox School of Design & Visual Arts